7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 and functions using effect types are also supported.
 Function arguments and effect environments will be provided according to the `distage` object graph.

-#### Test Cases - Assertions
+#### Assertions

 All of the base classes support test cases that are:

 - Assertions.
 - Functions returning an assertion.
 - Functions returning unit that fail on exception.

 These are introduced using `in` from
 @scaladoc[DistageAbstractScalatestSpec.LowPriorityIdentityOverloads](izumi.distage.testkit.services.scalatest.dstest.DistageAbstractScalatestSpec$$LowPriorityIdentityOverloads)